chrisramsay/53-degrees-astro/content/observing/2020-04-03_equipment-setup-thoughts-part-one.rst

 *Block level USB connections*

+Regarding cables, I was going to need a mix of different types.
+A number of mini to mini and mini to USB B cables to connect to the in-built hub on the SX 814 to provide power and control for the off axis guide camera, the filter wheel and the focus cube.
+The in-built hub on the imaging camera would then be connected to a theoretical powered USB hub, and from there communicate with the Raspberry Pi.
+Control of the EQ6R Pro mount would be achieved via a USB / RS232 lead from this hub also.

 Thankfully I have a habit of hoarding old cables and connectors that come with electrical items purchased over the years.
 This came in useful as I was able to find many USB A to B leads, of varying lengths, as required for the cable layout